About Gretchen Schauffler

 The gray wooly blanket sky she resented became a filter, allowing her to see hundreds of lucid hues breaking through their shy gray nature.
 When she made room for these new color experiences, her color baggage grew with new possibilities.
 She turned these feelings into art: colorful collages featuring female figures at the height of a blissful moment.

 Their reflection was contagious.
-Pieces of her art and heart sold in galleries such as Gunnar Nordstrom Gallery in Seattle, Washington White Bird Gallery in Cannon Beach, Oregon, and Clarksville Pottery in Austin, Texas.
+Pieces of her art and heart sold in galleries such as the Gunnar Nordstrom Gallery in Seattle, Washington, the White Bird Gallery in Cannon Beach, Oregon, and the Clarksville Pottery in Austin, Texas.

 She even sold a curated piece by the Bellevue Art Museum at their art show before she started using walls as canvases, creating faux finishes, murals, and paint colors from her art that became divine interventions in people's lives.

-Painting became a vehicle of belonging, growth, and expansion for her.
+Painting became a vehicle for her to belong, grow, and expand.
 She distilled and blended paint color harmonies from colors in her art and created glazes.

 Gretchen's professional success story as a Boricua Latina entrepreneur began when she poured her educational experience in Art Therapy, Architecture, Fashion Design, and Graphic Design to create a powerhouse cult brand called Devine Color, Color Therapy From The Northwest in 2001.

-Devine took the paint industry by storm with a feminist perspective, putting women in charge of their own paint color experiences with color tools and formulas fashioned after the cosmetic industry, thus changing how paint companies market and sell paint today.
+Devine took the paint industry by storm with a feminist perspective, putting women in charge of their own paint color experiences through color tools and formulas inspired by the cosmetic industry, thereby changing how paint companies market and sell paint today.

 Her brand was acquired nine years later by Valspar Paint, where she held the position of brand consultant.
-She walked away with a five-year non-compete in the paint industry in 2015; Sherwin Williams initiated the acquisition to buy Valspar in 2016, which closed in 2017, and the elimination of Devine Color.
+She walked away with a five-year non-compete in the paint industry in 2015.
+Sherwin-Williams initiated the acquisition to buy Valspar in 2016, which closed in 2017, and subsequently eliminated Devine Color.

 A lot happened in those five years.
 She began practicing mediation, which opened new channels of creativity and possibility, became a board member of the Alzheimer's Association, Oregon Chapter, and developed a color protocol called Color With Benefits, focusing on using color in meaningful ways to benefit memory, dementia patients, and caregivers, and implemented in the Oregon Ronald McDonald Houses in Oregon.

-In 2018, while waiting for her non-compete to end, she created and launched DIP Design Is Personal, providing high-quality, stylish, customizable DIY home improvement products.
+In 2018, while waiting for her non-compete agreement to end, she created and launched DIP Design Is Personal, offering high-quality, stylish, and customizable DIY home improvement products.

 DIP Design Is Personal became a 5-star review DIY home improvement brand three years later.
 DIP is sold online at designispersonal.com and across all major U.S. retailers, including Target, Wayfair, Home Depot, Lowes, and Amazon.